Ali Waheed: Chairman of New Radiant Sports Club

 In addition to politics, Ali Waheed took an active involvement in sports, particularly football.
-He became Chairman of New Radiant Sports Club in 2011 for a four-year term.
+He became Chairman of the New Radiant Sports Club in 2011 for a four-year term.
 Founded in 1979, the Club is one of the oldest clubs in the history of Maldives.
 New Radiant has since his Chairmanship repeated its success after a few unsuccessful years and qualified for the 2013 AFC quarter-finals.